TCP congestion control: Slow start

-A fast retransmit is sent, half of the current CWND is saved as ssthresh and as new CWND, thus skipping slow start and going directly to the congestion avoidance algorithm.
+A fast retransmit is sent, half of the current CWND is saved as ssthresh and as the new value for CWND, thus skipping slow start and going directly to the congestion avoidance algorithm.
 The overall algorithm here is called fast recovery.

 Slow start assumes that unacknowledged segments are due to network congestion.
 While this is an acceptable assumption for many networks, segments may be lost for other reasons, such as poor data link layer transmission quality.
 Thus, slow start can perform poorly in situations with poor reception, such as wireless networks.

 The slow start protocol also performs badly for short-lived connections.
 Older web browsers would create many consecutive short-lived connections to the web server, and would open and close the connection for each file requested.
 This kept most connections in the slow start mode, which resulted in poor response time.
 To avoid this problem, modern browsers either open multiple connections simultaneously or reuse one connection for all files requested from a particular web server.
-Connections, however, cannot be reused for the multiple third-party servers used by web sites to implement web advertising, sharing features of social networking services, and counter scripts of web analytics.
+Connections, however, cannot be reused for the multiple third-party servers used by websites to implement web advertising, sharing features of social networking services, and counter scripts of web analytics.